 The Galleri test is a multi-cancer early detection test that detects more than 50 types of cancer, many of which are not commonly screened for today, through a simple blood draw.
 The Galleri test does not diagnose cancer and not all cancers may be detected in the blood.
-See our comprehensive list of cancers detected.

 The Galleri test looks for signals present in the blood that may be associated with cancer at the time of your blood draw.
 If a cancer signal is detected, Galleri results can point to where in the body the cancer is coming from to help your healthcare provider guide next steps.